All Products

 Important

-Before the conversion, stop important applications, database services, and storage services.
-Then, create snapshots to back up important data and prevent data loss or other errors.
+Before the conversion, stop important applications, database services, and data storage services.
+Also, create snapshots to back up important data and prevent data loss or errors.

-1. (Conditional) If your server is an Alibaba Cloud server and has Security Center installed, you must first uninstall the Security Center client.
+1. (Conditional) If your server is an Alibaba Cloud server with Security Center installed, first uninstall the Security Center client.

-Security Center is the default security enhancement tool for CentOS, while RHEL 7 uses security enhancement tools provided by Red Hat.
-Security Center may have incompatibilities and conflicts with the tools in RHEL 7.
+Security Center is the default security enhancement tool for CentOS, while RHEL 7 uses security tools provided by Red Hat.
+Incompatibilities and conflicts may exist between Security Center and the tools in RHEL 7.
 Therefore, you must uninstall the Security Center client during the conversion process to ensure system stability and compatibility.

 2. Download the new Alibaba Cloud repository files.